aerospike/aerospike-monitoring/README.md

 ### Prometheus Dashboard

-An example query to compute and view Read TPS is shown below,
+An example query to compute and view Read TPS is shown below.

+The query selects data with `aerospike_namespace_client_read_success` metric name that has `job` label as `aerospike` and `cluster_name` as `aerospike-release-aerospike-enterprise` and passes it into `rate()` function which returns per second average rate of increase.

 ```sh
 rate(aerospike_namespace_client_read_success{job="aerospike", cluster_name="aerospike-release-aerospike-enterprise"}[1m])+